eao197/procyy/README.md

 this additional data will be the first 127 bytes of string returned by `std::exception::what()`.

-## pipe2 is not used in this version of procyy
+## Usage of pipe2 in this version of procyy

-The procxx library has `PROCXX_HAS_PIPE2` feature macro and use `pipe2` call in the constructor of `pipe_t` class.
+The procxx library has `PROCXX_HAS_PIPE2` feature macro and use `pipe2` call in the constructor of `pipe_t` class if `PROCXX_HAS_PIPE2` is defined to non-zero value.
+And `PROCXX_HAS_PIPE2` is defined to 1 by default without an attempt to detect the current platform and the presence of `pipe2` call.

-The procyy library doesn't use `pipe2` call.
-It's because I'm in doubt about the portability of that function.
-It seems that `pipe2` is present in more or less modern Linuxes and FreeBSD starting from 10.0.
-But I don't know about macOS and can't check procyy on macOS or other types of Unixes.
+The procyy library has the similar `PROCYY_HAS_PIPE2` macro, but if it is not definied explicitly then procyy tries to detect the platform.
+It it is Linux or FreeBSD 10 or above then `PROCYY_HAS_PIPE2` will be automatically defined to 1 and `pipe2` call will be used in the constructor of `procyy::pipe_t` class.

-Also, I'm using procyy in single-threaded applications only.
-So there is no problem with the usage of non-atomic `pipe`+`fcntl` calls instead of atomic `pipe2` call in my scenarios.
+If `PROCYY_HAS_PIPE2` is explicitly defined to 0, or if procyy is compiled on some different platform (like macOS) then `pipe`+`fcntl` will be used in the constructor of `procyy::pipe_t` class.

 If this is an issue for you please provide a PR.